 What can your brand do?

 Be there: One in four car purchasers turn to mobile every day to research vehicles.9 Go through the moments above and ask yourself: Is my brand showing up?
-Make sure you're there at every step so you don't miss out on being part of the consideration set when the consumer makes the decision to buy.
+Use this automotive industry data to make sure you're there at every step so you don't miss out on being part of the consideration set when the consumer makes the decision to buy.

 Be useful: Help consumers say "Yes!" to your brand by giving them the content they need, when they need it—whether that be videos and images of your cars, dealership locations, pricing and inventory, or anything in between.
 Optimize for mobile, so people can research on the go.